BBC Television Shakespeare: Reception

 Nancy Banks-Smith, in the Guardian, had commenced the cycle unimpressed.
 But she concluded that this production was the "high tide" of a highly successful experiment, praising the use of repertory company and for Howell making the plays feel "positively modern" in their politics.
 Cook was "vivid and original" in the title role, unafraid to contradict previous Richards.
 Banks-Smith declared that, of the BBC series thus far, these had been the most enjoyable.
 Lee Winfrey, in the Philadelphia Inquirer, found Cook to be a surprising but successful choice as Richard, with flawless diction and a "face an ever-shifting map of malice".
-His enegry and creativity never flag across four hours, and he's well accompanied by Byrne and Wanamaker in particular.
+His energy and creativity never flag across four hours, and he's well accompanied by Byrne and Wanamaker in particular.
 Winfrey described the production as "high-velocity Shakespeare, moving fast along his rails of rhetoric from beginning to end".
 In the Times Literary Supplement, Stanley Wells understood Cook's "legitimate interpretation" of the title role as "an amorally intelligent urchin" but concluded that Howell and Cook's approach made the play unusually anti-climactic.
 Usually productions of Richard III are dominated by a virtuouso performance, whereas this experience felt more sombre.
 For Dennis Bingham, Howell's tetralogy made him "convinced that TV was practically made for the Bard", although the series to date had suggested otherwise.

 Analysing the production, Hugh M. Richmond liked the use of a moderate Yorkshire accent for Richard, which matched the historical Richard's place as an outsider at court, and fitted Shakespeare's method of using of accent and regional language to help define character.
 The choric scenes between the female characters had "never before been played so fully and convincingly", benefiting from both being uncut and the intimacy of the camera.
 But Richmond found that Howell ultimately didn't understand the play.
-By showing Henry as a saintly man, Howell ignored the text's depiction of Henry's "well-meaning incompetence", a non-political man in a time where politics was needed.
+By showing Henry as a saintly man, Howell ignored the text's depiction of Henry's "well-meaning incompetence", a non-political man in a time when politics was needed.
 Richmond argued that, while Shakespeare no doubt saw the horror of war, he was not a pacifist like Howell but saw war as a part of the "complex balance of social forces" throughout history, building up to the renewal of the Tudor dynasty under Richmond.
 Foster, too, was very strong as Queen Margaret but was playing a modern idea of a woman maintaining her resilience in the face of destruction.
 As a result, she lost some of Margaret's choric "ritual power" that Shakespeare intended for the character, whose growing madness was equated in the Elizabethan mind with prophecy.
 Richmond's conclusion was that many critics also did not see these issues, as they share Howell's "unconscious frame of reference" that is contemporary, not Elizabethan.